 Endurance and Age-Related Performance

 People might age like wine, but the same can’t be said about their athletic performance.
 Even the best athletes have retired after a certain age given the limitations of the human body.
 However, they never stop working out.
+Endurance workout plays an important role in this.
 Let’s talk about how aging affects your performance on the field and how you can maintain it as you go ahead.

 Why does stamina decrease with age?